Want to know the real reason no one reads privacy policies? And why is this important?

-You understand the CAN-SPAM Act and comply by signing up with an email marketing software to do most of the work for you.
-You have the unsubscribe button and follow the instructions provided by these email marketing software.
+You understand the CAN-SPAM Act and comply by signing up with email marketing software to do most of the work for you.
+You have the unsubscribe button and follow the instructions provided by this email marketing software.

-In the age of technology and innovation, the key to running a successful online business lies in the ability to attract visitors and nurture them into your customers over time.
+In the age of technology and innovation, the key to running a successful online business lies in attracting visitors and nurturing them into your customers over time.
 To achieve this, business owners and marketers are constantly looking for ways to build strong email lists, streamline landing pages, and optimize website presence.
-They also need to conduct various testings to find the ideal opt-in experience.
+They also need to conduct various tests to find the ideal opt-in experience.

-As people are becoming more skeptical with online privacy, the word “spam” not only instills fear and distrust in the minds of visitors, but it also keeps their attention away from your offer.
-As the negative feeling is too overwhelming to shake off, your privacy statement has now become a distraction rather than a persuasion.
-The below test conducted by ContentVerve suggests that including the word “spam” can result in 18.70% signup decrease over the control version.
+As people are becoming more skeptical about online privacy, the word “spam” instills fear and distrust in the minds of visitors but also keeps their attention away from your offer.
+As the negative feeling is too overwhelming to shake off, your privacy statement has become a distraction rather than a persuasion.
+The below test conducted by ContentVerve suggests that including the word “spam” can result in an 18.70% signup decrease over the control version.

 2. Use positive wording

-Instead of saying things that you won’t do, go for an affirmative statement.
+Instead of saying things you won’t do, go for an affirmative statement.
 For instance, statements like “We guarantee 100% privacy.” or “We respect your privacy.
-Your information will not be shared.” are a powerful way to create transparency as you connect with your audience.
-They are positive and they make sense.
+Your information will not be shared.” are powerful ways to create transparency as you connect with your audience.
+They are positive, and they make sense.
 In fact, according to the findings ContentVerve made, they can lead to 19.47% more signups than the control version.

 It’s all about being transparent.
-If you’re running an eCommerce business, it’s especially important to show your privacy, return/refund, and guarantee policies up front.
-Your customers would not be happy if they find out about your policies after their purchases.
-What’s worse, they have to go through a complicated process in order to get their refunds (if they ever get them at all!).
+If you’re running an eCommerce business, showing your privacy, return/refund, and guarantee policies are important.
+Your customers would not be happy if they learned about your policies after their purchases.
+What’s worse, they must go through a complicated process to get their refunds (if they ever get them at all!).

 4. Never stop testing

 User testing is a critical part of understanding your audience.
-Knowing what works and what doesn’t and going through trials and errors are the reasons why some businesses succeed, while others fail.
+Knowing what works and what doesn’t and going through trials and errors are why some businesses succeed while others fail.

 Avoid copying other people.
 It might be tempting to copy successful online retailers.
-After all, they must be doing something right in order to get where they are now.
+After all, they must be doing something right to get where they are now.
 The reality is not that simple.
-Some established brands can get away from putting their privacy statements near the opt-in forms as they have gained the recognition and reputation needed over the years.
-However, for new businesses that are still trying to establish their presences, it’s a bad idea to imitate bigger brands.
+Some established brands can avoid putting their privacy statements near the opt-in forms as they have gained the recognition and reputation needed over the years.
+However, for new businesses still trying to establish their presence, it’s a bad idea to imitate bigger brands.

 Overall, know your business and where it stands in the market.
-This will help you make informative, conscious decisions about your privacy statement and differentiate yourself from the rest.
-Keep on experimenting and remember, small things can make a big difference.
+This will help you make informed, conscious decisions about your privacy statement and differentiate yourself from the rest.
+Keep experimenting, and remember that small things can make a big difference.

-I’ve been working and learning S.E.O for about 4 years now.
-It’s been quite a journey and I thank my tools to help me with my SEO.
+I’ve been working and learning S.E.O. for about 4 years now.
+It’s been quite a journey, and I thank my tools for helping me with my SEO.
 Tools help me identify quick and easy fixes.
-Some are harder than others, but in the end, tools can provide you a nice checklist.
-I’ve used tools such as WooRank, SEO Powersuite, SEMRush.
-I have nothing else to say, other than that all three tools have its place.
+Some are harder than others, but in the end, tools can provide you with a nice checklist.
+I’ve used tools such as WooRank, SEO Powersuite, and SEMRush.
+I have nothing else to say other than that all three tools have their place.

-If you are an SEO expert, you might want to think about using all three, instead of picking just one.
-If you are a starter, I would suggest WooRank, since it is the most affordable out of the three.
-SEO Powersuite has tons of great tool like LinkAssistant to help you with backlinks.
+If you are an SEO expert, you might consider using all three instead of picking just one.
+If you are a starter, I would suggest WooRank, since it is the most affordable.
+SEO Powersuite has great tools like LinkAssistant to help you with backlinks.
 SEMRush

-But there is just one thing that all of these tools do not mention.
-This may or may not be a direct Google ranking factor, but who knows, it might be soon.
+But there is just one thing that these tools do not mention.
+This may or may not be a direct Google ranking factor, but it might be soon.

-We live in a digital age, where data is being collected, shared and stored.
-It’s to the point where people can identify where you live, your favorite hobbies, what time you get up in the morning and what you do with your lives.
-It can be good and it can also be a bad thing.
+We live in a digital age, where data is collected, shared, and stored.
+It’s to the point where people can identify where you live, your favorite hobbies, what time you get up in the morning and what you do with your life.
+It can be good, and it can also be a bad thing.

 What’s your website’s trust score?

-Much has been said about the role of SEO in helping the search engine robots understand your website and driving traffic to your business.
+Much has been said about the role of SEO in helping search engine robots understand your website and drive traffic to your business.

-Competing with others for that one spot on the first page of Google is certainly an important aspect in your growth strategy.
+Competing with others for that one spot on the first page of Google is an important aspect of your growth strategy.
 So you painstakingly pay close attention to creating anchor text, keyword density, “quality” content, and building relevant links.